cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 #### Detecting Duplicate Secrets File Names

-Because users have the option to explicitly name the output secrets file name for each secrets group (using the `conjur.org/secret-file-path.{secret-group}` annotation), it is possible that the chosen names for two or more secrets groups could be identical.
+Because users have the option to explicitly name the output secrets file name for each secret group (using the `conjur.org/secret-file-path.{secret-group}` annotation), it is possible that the chosen names for two or more secret groups could be identical.
 For the M1 release of the Push-to-File feature, this will be considered a fatal misconfiguration.
 The Secrets Provider will check for any duplications in secrets file names between groups after all annotations have been parsed.

-In a future release, we may consider adding concurrency mechanisms to allow multiple secrets groups to append to a shared target secrets file.
+In a future release, we may consider adding concurrency mechanisms to allow multiple secret groups to append to a shared target secrets file.

 #### Detecting Duplicate Secrets Aliases Within a Group

-For secrets groups that use `yaml`, `json`, `bash`, or `dotenv` formatting for secrets files, the Secrets Provider will detect when a secret alias is being reused in annotation(s) for a given secrets group.
+For secret groups that use `yaml`, `json`, `bash`, or `dotenv` formatting for secrets files, the Secrets Provider will detect when a secret alias is being reused in annotation(s) for a given secret group.
 Reuse of a secret alias is considered a fatal misconfiguration, and will cause the Secrets Provider to fail (abort execution).